-How glutamate, MSG and umami seasoning are actually the same yummy thing
+Here’s how glutamate, MSG and umami seasoning are actually the same yummy thing.

 So many divisive and emotional exchanges dominate the food conversations of today.
 MSG is no stranger to the controversy.
-And while science knows that MSG and glutamate, the component responsible for the much sought umami flavor are the same, too often in the public dialogue we see umami = good; MSG = bad.
+And while science clearly shows that MSG and glutamate, the component responsible for the much desired umami flavor, are the same, too often in the public dialogue we see umami = good; MSG = bad.
 But a deeper dive into the components behind umami seasoning and MSG reveals that the body does not differentiate between the glutamate element found naturally in foods and that found in MSG.

 How are MSG and umami seasoning so commonly and intricately entwined?
 It starts with glutamic acid, one of 20 amino acids found in abundance in the human body, as well as in plants.
 In humans, glutamic acid is a non-essential amino acid in that the body is capable of producing its own glutamic acid and not dependent upon getting it from food.
-But don’t let the term “non-essential” lead you astray.
+But don’t let the term “non-essential” lead you astray — it means that our bodies can make their own glutamate from other protein sources if necessary.
 Glutamic acid is vital for metabolism and brain function.
 Our bodies need it in order to function.

 When glutamic acid loses hydrogen in the body, it becomes glutamate.
 Little difference exists between the behaviors of glutamic acid and glutamate.
 With regard to function in the body, think of glutamate and glutamic acid as completely equivalent.

 Glutamate is a naturally occurring amino acid, and a flavor enhancer that makes many foods so delicious.
 It is found in all foods that contain protein.
 The natural flavor-enhancing levels of glutamate in food vary greatly, but are high in common foods such as cheese, milk, mushrooms, meat, fish, and many vegetables.
-It is important to note that that there are two forms of glutamate found in foods: bound and free.
+It is important to note that that there are two forms of glutamate found in foods: bound (linked to other amino acids in protein) and free.
 Only free glutamate is effective in enhancing the flavor of food.

 MSG is the sodium salt of glutamic acid and becomes sodium glutamate.
 Our bodies recognize it identically to free glutamate in food.
 Foods such as beef, tomatoes, aged cheeses and soy sauce contain the same glutamate that is in MSG.
 The glutamate in foods and MSG are the same.